iotaledger/susee-streams-poc/sensor/streams-poc-lib/sys-file-patch/Readme.md

-This folder contains copies of three unix/sys files that have been instrumented with debug log println calls.
+This folder contains copies of four unix/sys files that have been instrumented with debug log println calls.

 Without this instumentation the processing fails for unknown reason.